Same-sex marriage in Denmark: Greenland

 Denmark's registered partnership law was extended to Greenland on 26 April 1996.
 Denmark's marriage law, as supported by the Naalakkersuisut, was to be considered by the Inatsisartut in the spring of 2014, but was postponed beyond the year due to early parliamentary elections.
-The legislation to grant same-sex couples marriage and adoption rights had its first reading on 25 March 2015.
+Legislation to grant same-sex couples marriage and adoption rights had its first reading on 25 March 2015.
 It was approved unanimously on second reading on 26 May 2015.
 Ratification of the legislation was required by the Danish Parliament, which approved the law on 19 January 2016.
 It came into effect on 1 April 2016.

 Greenland's registered partnership law was repealed on the same day that the same-sex marriage law came into effect.

 Faroe Islands

 Denmark's registered partnership law was never extended to the Faroe Islands, and until 2017 it was the only Nordic region to not recognize same-sex unions in any form.
 A set of bills to extend the Danish gender-neutral marriage law to the Faroe Islands was submitted to the Løgting on 20 November 2013, though was rejected at second reading on 13 March 2014.

 Following the Faroese general election in September 2015, a same-sex marriage bill was submitted to the Parliament.
 It received a first reading on 24 November 2015.
 On 26 April 2016, following a significant amount of parliamentary maneuvering, the bill passed its second reading by a vote of 19–14.
 It passed its final reading on 29 April 2016.
 The Danish Parliament voted unanimously to ratify the changes to its own marriage law on 25 April 2017.
 Minister of Justice Søren Pape Poulsen subsequently allowed the law to go into effect on 1 July 2017.
-Legislation exempting the Church of the Faroe Islands from performing same-sex marriages passed the Faroese Parliament on 30 May 2017, and went into effect on 1 July alongside the new marriage law.
+Legislation exempting the Church of the Faroe Islands from performing same-sex marriages passed the Faroese Parliament on 30 May, and went into effect on 1 July alongside the new marriage law.
 The first same-sex wedding in the Faroe Islands was performed on 6 September 2017.

 Impact

-A study by the Danish Research Institute for Suicide Prevention, released in 2019, showed that the legalisation of same-sex marriage, as well as other supportive policies and legislation, had decreased the suicide rate among same-sex partners.
+A study by the Danish Research Institute for Suicide Prevention (Dansk Forskningsinstitut for Selvmordsforebyggelse), released in 2019, showed that the legalisation of same-sex marriage, as well as other supportive policies and legislation, had decreased the suicide rate among same-sex partners.
 The study, conducted in both Sweden and Denmark, found a 46% fall in suicides of people in same-sex unions between the periods 1989–2002 and 2003–2016, compared to 28% among heterosexual couples.